 Free self-led visits

-Book a free education trip and lead your own visit in your own way.
+Book a free self-led visit and lead your day in your own way.
 Let your students climb to the top of the tower and enjoy the panoramic views over the city of York from the wall walk.
 View the model of the motte and bailey castle, demonstrating what the area around the keep would have looked like after it was rebuilt in stone between the 13th and 16th centuries.
 We also offer free planning visits for group leaders once you have made a booking.BOOK NOW

 Plan your visit